 searchHub parameter of that query is automatically set to

 Therefore, the query is routed to the Customers query pipeline.

-Leverage A/B Testing
+Leverage A/B testing

 In the context of an A/B test, the condition on query pipeline B is ignored.

-Having reviewed usage analytics reports, you have good reasons to believe that when a query is routed to the Default query pipeline, the weight of the Item last modification ranking factor should be considerably reduced for these items.
+Having reviewed the usage analytics reports, you have good reason to believe that when a query is routed to the Default query pipeline, the weight of the Item last modification ranking factor should be considerably reduced for these items.

-Default query pipeline in its current state.
+You duplicate the Default query pipeline in its current state.
 In the resulting Default Copy query pipeline, you create the following ranking weights rule:

 rank docDate: 1